 The most rewarding part of my job teaching science is supporting students to be problem solvers in their world.

-I have been teaching sciences for fourteen years at both the middle and high school level.
+I have been teaching sciences for eighteen years at both the middle and high school level.
 I have recently received my National Board Certification in Science Education.
 I have both my Masters Degree in Education and a degree in Biology from Saint Mary's University of Minnesota.
 I also maintain a current Wilderness First Responder Certification for Polaris Intensives, Adventure, and Fieldwork experiences.
 This next year I'll be working towards another Masters Degree in Science Education from Montana State University.

-Amateur Homesteading (I live on a small farm in Northwest Fort Collins), Backcountry/ Telemark Skiing, Stand Up Paddleboardiing, Trail Running, Mountain Biking, Wilderness Expeditions, and adventuring with my four year old daughter and husband.
+Amateur Homesteading (I live on a small farm in Northwest Fort Collins), Backcountry/ Telemark Skiing, River Surfing, Trail Running, Mountain Biking, Wilderness Expeditions, and adventuring with my seven year old daughter, husband, and Border Collie Buck.